|

 on the state acted upon by

-symmetry groups might depend on the states they act upon.
-In cases where
+depend on the states they act upon.
+In cases where superselection rules

-superselection rules are relevant, it could be necessary to adjust the
+are relevant, it could be necessary to adjust the phase factors of

 augmented by terms that are linear in